Houjicha 30g

 Here’s what to keep in mind:

-- Matcha absorbs moisture and odors easily, so keep it sealed.
+- Matcha absorbs moisture and odours easily, so keep it sealed.

 where do you ship?